Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Traffic studies show that many of the streets that make up US 12 within Fort Atkinson are predicted to have traffic volumes approaching roadway capacity in 2035.
 As time goes on, users will experience increasing levels of congestion, which will result in added delay at intersections and a rise in crashes.

-About 70 percent of respondents agreed there was congestion
+- About 70 percent of respondents agreed there was congestion along the corridor

 Resolutions passed in Fort Atkinson and the town of Koshkonong also supported a need to look for solutions to these problems.